On-Site Clinics

-If you’re interested in having Rich travel to your airport to conduct a fun and educational training clinic, the following information should help.
+If you’re interested in having Rich travel to your location to conduct a fun and educational training clinic, the following information should help.
 Use these guidelines for general planning purposes only; exact cost and other details, however, must be coordinated directly with Rich.

 Planning Guidelines